4 new suspected measles cases in southwest Washington

 Since the beginning of the year, Clark County has seen 65 people with confirmed cases of the measles around the Vancouver area.

-VANCOUVER, Wash. — Officials say four new suspected measles cases have been identified in a measles outbreak in southwest Washington.
+VANCOUVER, Wash.
+(AP) — Officials say four new suspected measles cases have been identified in a measles outbreak in southwest Washington.

 Clark County Public Health officials said Thursday that four people are suspected to have the highly contagious viral illness.